remifabas/thoughts/src/dev/rust/borrow-checker.md

 ~~~

-If you need to modify both the key and the value, you can use the HashMap::insert method to insert a new key-value pair and then remove the old key-value pair.
+We can create a new HashMap with the modified key-value pairs and replace the old HashMap with the new one.

 Here's an example: